 The updating process for A Guide to the Project Management Body of Knowledge (PMBOK® Guide), Sixth Edition is forging ahead.

-The PMBOK® Guide is unique among the
+The PMBOK® Guide is unique among the Project

-how to use proven practices.
+use proven practices.
 The standard in the Sixth Edition will have more prominent placement in the Guide than in previous editions.

 Let us look at some of the key changes suggested for inclusion in the Sixth Edition.
 Read More